rlrightleft/learn-SQL-MySQL/sqlzoo/0_SELECT_basics.md

 ---

 ## Problem 2
-The word `IN` allows us to check if an item is in a list.
+Checking a list The word `IN` allows us to check if an item is in a list.
 The example shows the name and population for the countries 'Brazil', 'Russia', 'India' and 'China'.
 Show the name and the population for 'Sweden', 'Norway' and 'Denmark'.

 **My Solution:**